Create a Website Account - Manage notification subscriptions, save form progress and more.

 For more information look at the outside fire code or call the Fire Department

-If you are not represented by an attorney, you have an opportunity to speak with the City Prosecutor before your appearance date by calling 620-223-0550.
-The Prosecutor has no obligation to discuss your case with you, although the City Prosecutor or his representative will do so in most cases.
+If you are not represented by an attorney, you have an opportunity to speak with the City Prosecutor before your appearance date by coming into court early or by email at firstname.lastname@example.org.
+The Prosecutor has no obligation to discuss your case with you, although the City Prosecutor will do so in most cases.
 If you are represented by an attorney, the Prosecutor must discuss your case with your attorney.

 A diversion is an agreement between you and the City Prosecutor related to the disposition of the charge(s).
 A diversion agreement allows you to avoid a conviction on your driving record, if successfully completed.
 You must call the City Prosecutor’s at 620-223-0550 and their office will send you the diversion application form.